 Battle of Iuka

-In July 1862, Confederate Major General Braxton Bragg marched his Army of Mississippi from Tupelo, Mississippi, to Chattanooga, Tennessee, to make preparations for his invasion of Kentucky known as the Confederate Heartland Campaign.
+In July 1862, Confederate Major General Braxton Bragg marched his Army of the Mississippi from Tupelo, Mississippi, to Chattanooga, Tennessee, to make preparations for his invasion of Kentucky known as the Confederate Heartland Campaign.
 When Bragg left Chattanooga one month later, Price began moving the Army of the West north in support.

 By September 13, 1862, Price reached a small Union supply depot on the Memphis & Charleston Railroad at the town of Iuka, Mississippi, approximately twenty miles east of Corinth.
 As Price’s army advanced on the Union garrison, the Federal commander, Colonel Robert C. Murphy, set fire to the Union supplies, abandoned his post, and marched his 2,000-man brigade back to Corinth.